curvenote/actions/README.md

 These actions allow you to connect your github repository with [MyST](https://mystmd.org) content to a Curvenote site and run your editorial workflow from pull requests.

-Currently there are two actions available:
+Currently there are three actions available:

 1. `draft.yml` to create preview drafts and run journal checks

 1. `submit.yml` to submit to a journal

+1. `push.yml` to push a work to Curvenote and add as landing content for a site

+# Journal Submissions

 ## Get Started: Create a draft from your repository